rescriptbr/reform/README.md

 ```

 # API
-We made the API simple yet powerful and thus avoided a lot of quirks
+We tried to made the API as simple as possible

+## Caveats

+Unfortunately, due to type limitations, currently on `string` types are supported.

 ## Component params
 Each ReForm module is a ReasonReact component